Georgian elections 2024 – Everything you need to know

 The GD has become unpopular among its many former voters due to its anti-democratic and anti-EU statements, discriminatory rhetoric and hate speech.

-Consequently, several draconian laws have been introduced by the GD ahead of the elections, targeting human rights, independent voices, and stigmatizing certain groups in the society, like the LGBTQI community.
+Consequently, several draconian laws have been introduced by the GD ahead of the Georgian elections, targeting human rights, independent voices, and stigmatizing certain groups in the society, like the LGBTQI community

-What is the situation like for LGBTIQ persons in Georgia?
+What is the situation like for LGBTIQ persons, ahead of the Georgian elections?

 17 September 2024, the Georgian parliament passed a law allegedly intent on preserving family values and protection of minors.
 The law is part of the anti-LGBTIQ legislative package, which, in addition to the law itself, consists of amendments to already existing laws in Georgia.
 The law violates the right to non-discrimination, private and family life, education, and freedom of expression and information.
 It also revokes trans persons right to transition.